Blog | Personal Finance

 With an investment property, however, you can get income each month in the form of rent, depreciation each year that reduces your tax liability, and all maintenance costs are tax deductible.
 That is the power of an investment vs. saving, which owning a house is basically a form of saving, albeit with more risk.

-Not only that, I can refinance an investment property to remove the equity cash free and deploy it into even more investments in assets.
+Not only that, you can refinance an investment property to remove the equity cash free and deploy it into even more investments in assets.
 That is a concept called the velocity of money, and it is how to become rich in today’s economy, which rewards smart users of debt (investors) and punishes savers of money.

 Your first step towards financial freedom

-So far I’ve explained how achieving financial freedom all begins with knowing where you are.
+So far we’ve explained how achieving financial freedom all begins with knowing where you are.
 Completing a personal financial statement is the first step of discovery.
 Understanding the differences between assets and liabilities, cash flow and capital gains, and why savers are losers, conclude the first part of our personal finance guide.
 Be sure to check out part two of our plan when we help you understand that all debt isn’t created equal, how taxes can make you rich, and why the old rules of money won’t help you retire happily ever after.

 Original publish date: January 24, 2012